codr7/shi/README.md

 The VM is primarily stack based, using registers for bindings; and provides the following operations.
 Note that all implementations allow adding new operations from user code.

 ### Benchmark [rounds, end pc]
-Evaluate until `end pc` `rounds` times and push elapsed time on stack.
+Evaluate `rounds` times from the next operation to `end pc` and push elapsed time on stack.

 ### Call [location, target method]
 Call target method.
+Host methods are called directly while script methods push an entry on the call stack and jump to the start of the method.

 ### Branch [end pc]
 Pop value from stack and continue evaluating if it's truthy, otherwise jump to the end of the branch.

 ### Get [source register]
-Get value from register and push on stack.
+Get value from `source register` and push on stack.

 ### Goto [target pc]
-Jump to target pc.
+Jump to `target pc`.

 ### Push [value]
-Push value on stack.
+Push `value` on stack.

 ### Put [target register, count]
-Pop values from stack and put in registers.
+Pop `count` values from stack and put in `target register`s.

 ### Return []
-Pop call and jump to return pc.
+Pop entry from call stack and jump to its return pc.